MS Santa Cruz II

 As your expedition cruise comes to a close, it’s time to bid farewell to the bounteous wildlife and amazing scenery of one of the world’s most incredible nature destinations.
 We’ll also say farewell to our wonderful crew and Expedition Team as we will disembark at Baltra Island.

 A transfer will take you to the airport, where your waiting flight will bring you to Guayaquil.
 Upon arrival in Guayaquil, a representative will assist with the international flight connection.
 Alternatively continue from Guayaquil to Quito to catch your international flight from there.

 As you sit and reminisce about your recent adventure, we hope you are left with some amazing memories, newfound. friends and the urge to explore more in the future.
 In fact, we hope that we’ll be welcoming you aboard again before too long.

 Or travel from Quito to the Mashpi Reserve, a unique habitat and ecosystem.
-Enjoy a three-nights stay in a luxurious Cloudforest Lodge and discover the breathtaking aera from there (also available as pre-programme).
+Enjoy a three-nights stay in a luxurious Cloudforest Lodge and discover the breathtaking area from there (also available as pre-program).

-Both post-programmes have two nights in Quito included.
+Both post-programs have two nights in Quito included.